Do want to progress your MTB jumping technique? To ride bigger or more technical MTB jumps?

 - Straighten legs on take-off

-- Weight centred on take-off
+- Weight centred on take-off – feet are parallel to the wheels.

 What should your jumping technique look like?

-- Your body should follow an arc through the air, following the shape of the take off & landing of the jump.
+- Your body should follow an arc through the air, following the shape of the take-off & landing of the jump.

 - You and the bike should rotate together, so that the wheels match the angle of the landing.
 Landing weight centred.